HAVE A LOOK AT WHAT INSPIRES US AND WHAT WE ARE THINKING ABOUT.

 First things first, you know you’ll need a venue, some food and some booze.
 But are you happy to go for rustic finish, rather than a lavish one, if it means booking that band you’re desperate for?
 Pinpoint your priorities and accept that this might change up the format of the wedding.

-We had one couple whose priorities were flowers and music, this meant they chose a burger van to cater the wedding at a much reduced cost (only 1 course), producing a very relaxed and playful atmosphere – the personalised bibs were a fantastic napkin alternative too!
+We had one couple whose priorities were flowers and music, so this meant they chose a burger van to cater the wedding at a much reduced cost (only 1 course), producing a very relaxed and playful atmosphere.
+The personalised bibs were a fantastic napkin alternative too!

 Traditional vs contemporary